maxcountryman/irctk/README.markdown

-##Kaa
+##IrcTK

-Kaa is a simple IRC framework for developing IRC-based applications.
+IrcTK is a simple IRC framework for developing IRC-based applications.
 Essentially it wraps a loosely coupled, modified TCP client and IRC wrapper.

 The framework is designed to be easy to use.
 Your application source is automatically reloaded upon changes.
 Things like SSL are built into the wrapper.

 ##Installation

-**NOTE** currently there is a namespace conflict on PyPI and this package is not yet available through pip, instead download and install manually using the second method below.

-Simply download and install via pip: `sudo pip install kaa`
+Simply download and install via pip: `sudo pip install irctk`

 Or you may clone the repo and install with setuptools: `python setup.py install`

 ##Writing Your First App

-Begin by import the framework bot object, called Kaa().
+Begin by import the framework bot object, called IrcTK().
 Assign this object to a local variable, e.g. `bot`.

-    from kaa import Kaa
+    from irctk import Bot
-    bot = Kaa()
+    bot = Bot()

 You may set up configuration for your application via an external configuration file, such as `settings.cfg`, for instance.
 Several parameters are expected in